 The ability to pull large volumes of information and inference from even the smallest subtlety, more often than not from indirect and incomplete information, often from hostile sources, is absolutely essential to the success of startups and Special Operations alike.
 Special Forces selection almost solely selects for the ability to pay attention to the smallest detail and to develop a comprehensive strategy on such detail.
 With decades of experience doing just this, SF has substantial processes and methods by which to identify those with this ability and to first force them to prove and then to further develop such.

-As an investor in very early stage startup companies, most often in first time entrepreneurs, it is a much more difficult task to identify those who can and actively do listen.
+As an investor in very early-stage startup companies, most often in first-time entrepreneurs, it is a much more difficult task to identify those who can and actively do listen.
 Particularly lacking the opportunity to take the founding team through such a process as Special Forces Assessment and Selection.
-Despite that this ability far more than any other is an absolute essential for the success of our investment.
+Despite that this ability far more than any other is absolutely essential for the success of our investment.
 Having been a young entrepreneur who himself did not listen so well, and went on to fail in his first venture because of, and having met with hundreds of startup teams across the US and Asia, there are some signs of recognition here and there.

-However, for the most part there is no other way to ascertain the listening capacity of the entrepreneur than through subtle statements, often obliquely stated, at times in an adversarial manner, while at other times striking out at the entrepreneur with a hard truth, to mentor but more to gauge whether the reaction is from thought or emotion.
-Most investors, major clients or partners/allies will not test the entrepreneur to the degree we at Emerio do, and will simply look for telltales the entrepreneur is listening, and if they find them, possibly proceed, and if not, simply walk away.
+However, for the most part, there is no other way to ascertain the listening capacity of the entrepreneur than through subtle statements, often obliquely stated, at times in an adversarial manner, while at other times striking out at the entrepreneur with a hard truth, to mentor but more to gauge whether the reaction is from thought or emotion.
+Most investors, major clients, or partners/allies will not test the entrepreneur to the degree we at Emerio do, and will simply look for telltales the entrepreneur is listening to, and if they find them, possibly proceed, and if not, simply walk away.

 So what is our advice for new entrepreneurs?
-Know every aspect of your product, team and market, to include obvious and not-so-obvious competition, constantly keep abreast of everything related to what you are attempting to do.
-And don’t for an instant believe there is anything like an innocent or simple question, statement or comment in business.
-Be aware that even the most innocent, personal or utterly unrelated question, statement or comment is a probe of both your ability to and your having listened.
+Know every aspect of your product, team, and market, including obvious and not-so-obvious competition, and constantly keep abreast of everything related to what you are attempting to do.
+And don’t for an instant believe there is anything like an innocent or simple question, statement, or comment in business.
+Be aware that even the most innocent, personal, or utterly unrelated question, statement, or comment is a probe of both your ability to and your having listened.